Jpedrdo/Class-Sound/README.md

     <li><strong>Singleton Pattern</strong>: The Singleton pattern was used to ensure that only one instance of MenuShowOptions exists throughout the application.</li>
     <li><strong>Async/Await</strong>: The application makes extensive use of asynchronous operations to ensure that the user interface remains responsive, even during long-running operations.</li>
     <li><strong>Exception Handling</strong>: The application includes robust exception handling to ensure that errors are properly caught and handled.</li>
+    <li><strong>Generic Methods</strong>: The application uses generic methods, like `DisplayCurrentList&lt;T&gt;`, to provide flexibility and reusability.
+This method can handle different types of lists and display them accordingly.</li>
+    <li><strong>Type Checking and Conversion</strong>: The application uses type checking and conversion to handle different types of objects and perform appropriate actions based on their types.</li>
 </ul>

 <h2>Integration with ChatGPT</h2>